kayc0des/JavaScript/README.md

 # JavaScript

-This repository contains all JavaScript files and source code for my recently completed JavaScript Course authorized by Meta and offered throufh coursera.
+This repository contains all JavaScript files and source code for my recently completed JavaScript Course authorized by Meta and offered through coursera.

 Every Folder represents a learning module/chapter!
 Link to course: https://www.coursera.org/learn/programming-with-javascript